RakshithaReddy13/portfolio/content/pages/projects/project-three.md

 date: '2022-01-22'
 client: Awesome client
 description: >-
   It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
 featuredImage:
   type: ImageBlock
-  url: /images/bg3.jpg
+  url: /images/WhatsApp Image 2024-09-20 at 12.52.57 PM.jpeg
   altText: Project thumbnail image
 media:
   type: ImageBlock